 Assuming that the scene being photographed is static, it is well known that rotations of a camera about its optical center induce projective transformations of the image being observed, assuming a pinhole camera model.
 That is to say that, excluding boundary effects, the image at one camera orientation is related to the image at any other by a 2D projective transformation, or homography.
-For an uncalibrated camera, this is a general 8-parameter homography, but for a camera with known internal parameters, the homography H is given by where the $3 \times 3$ matrices $\mathbf{R}$ and $\mathbf{K}$ are, respectively, a rotation matrix describing the motion of the camera, and the camera's internal calibration matrix (Hartley and Zisserman 2004).
+For an uncalibrated camera, this is a general 8-parameter homography, but for a camera with known internal parameters, the homography H is given by where the 3×3 matrices R and K are, respectively, a rotation matrix describing the motion of the camera, and the age are visibly curved and non-uniform across the image.
+This nonuniformity remains true for general camera shakes (d), which do not follow such simple single-axis rotations, but rather take arbitrary paths through camera pose space.
+The focal length of the camera in this simulation is equal to the width of the image, the principal point is at the image's center, and the pixels are assumed to be square camera's internal calibration matrix (Hartley and Zisserman 2004).